ZaiDeveloper/resume-builder/README.md

-# ZaiZainal.Com
+# Resume Builder By ZaiZainal.Com

-ZaiZainal.Com - Laravel Developer

 A resume/CV builder that helps generate a beautiful resume in a minute.